BUYING GUIDES FOR COMPRESSION STOCKINGS

 Compression stockings come in different styles, such as knee-high, thigh-high, and pantyhose.
 So first, consider the type that best suits your needs and comfort level.

-Manufacturers make compression stockings from different materials like nylon, spandex, and cotton.
+Manufacturers make compression stockings from materials like nylon, spandex, and cotton.
 When choosing a fabric, you will also want to consider the thickness and containment level, especially if you are dealing with edema or lymphedema.
 In addition, selecting a comfortable and breathable material is advisable, particularly if you intend to wear them for prolonged durations.

 Another option to consider is an open or closed-toe stocking.
 This is often a personal preference.
 However, some may find the open toe less restrictive and easier to get on.
 If you have swelling issues in the toes, you will want to wear closed-toe stockings.